kontena/kontena/docs/getting-started/installing/azure.md

 ## Installing Kontena Nodes

-Before you can start provision nodes you must first switch cli scope to a grid.
-Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning nodes you must first switch cli scope to a grid.
+A Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.

-Switch to existing grid using following command:
+Switch to an existing grid using the following command:

 ```
 $ kontena grid use <grid_name>
 ```

-Or create a new grid using command:
+Or create a new grid using the command:

 ```
 $ kontena grid create --initial-size=<initial_node_count> test-grid
 ```

-Now you can start provision nodes to Azure.
-Issue following command (with right options) as many times as desired:
+Now you can start provisioning nodes to Azure.
+Issue the following command (with the right options) as many times as desired:

 ```
 $ kontena azure node create \